 Real EM waves are not infinite plane waves (no such source exists).
 But:

-- The plane-wave solution captures all the essential physics — propagation speed, polarization, energy flow (via Poynting vector), reflection and transmission at interfaces — without geometric complications.
+3. The plane-wave solution captures the physics (propagation speed, polarization, energy flow via Poynting vector, reflection and transmission at interfaces) without geometric complications.